tlockhart/restaurant_recommendation/README.md

 # Philadelphia Restaurant Recommendation System

-An AI-powered restaurant recommendation system that suggests restaurants based on your mood.
+An AI-powered restaurant recommendation system that suggests Philadelphia restaurants based on your mood.
 The application features a React frontend with mood-based image selection and a FastAPI backend that uses machine learning to provide personalized restaurant recommendations with multilingual translation support.

 ## Description

+> **Important Note:** The `philly_reviews_with_mood.parquet` dataset used in this application was preprocessed using the Hugging Face all-MiniLM-L6-v2 sentence-embeddings model to classify restaurant reviews into one of 8 mood categories.
+The model achieved approximately 60% accuracy on the sample dataset when compared against human labeled moods.

 This application helps users discover restaurants that match their current mood through an intuitive visual interface.
 Users can: